Natural transformations

 2. The determinant function is multiplicative

-It follows that the determinant is a group morphism GLn(R)R×.
+It follows that the determinant defines a group morphism GLn(R)R×.
 Since this function ostensibly depends on the ring R, we should denote it detR:GLn(R)R×.
-However, it is common to simply denote the determinant function by det, usually with the acknowledgement that the formula for the determinant is "the same for every ring."
+However, it is common to simply denote the determinant function by det, usually with the acknowledgement that the formula for the determinant is "the same over every ring."
 The precise meaning of this is that for every ring morphism f:RS we have the following commutative diagram in Grp:

-This exactly says that det:GLn× is a natural transformation between two functors CRingGrp.
+In any case, the above diagram exactly says that det:GLn× is a natural transformation between the two functors GLn,×:CRingGrp.

 Free vector spaces and "insertion of generators"

 Let U:VeckSet be the usual forgetful functor and consider the composition UF:SetSet.
 This composition sends each set X to the set of elements of the vector space F(X).
-There is evidently a set map i:XUF(X) that sends each element xX to the same element in F(X), only now considered as a formal linear combination of the elements of X (that just happens not to involve any of the other elements).
+There is evidently a set map ηX:XUF(X) that sends each element xX to the same element in F(X), only now considered as a formal linear combination of the elements of X (that just happens not to involve any of the other elements).
+(In the more precise formal definition of F(X) mentioned parenthetically above, the map ηX sends each element xX to the characteristic function of x; i.e., f(x)=1 and f(x)=0 for all xx.)
 This map is sometimes called the insertion of generators.
 It is immediate to verify this defines a natural transformation from the identity functor on Set to the composition UF.

 Soon we will see that the functors U and F are adjoints.
 This natural transformation will be an important part of that relationship.